calavera/chaseonsoftware.com/content/article/2016/systematic.md

 - **Sharing Myself with Peers & Future Peers.** I know that if I work with (or for) someone directly, I want them to be the kind of person who wants to know these topics about me.
 I want to provide as much information as I can about myself so that I'm (1) a respected and impactful peer, (2) effective in the work where I collaborate and (3) available to be used for the clearly defined strengths, in the method that I do it best, while fully aligned with my values.

-- **Sharing The Framework with Others Like Myself.** When I realize this project was a priority, I had no idea where to start...even before I realized it was a priority, I put off making it a priority for that very reason.
+- **Sharing The Framework with Others Like Myself.** When I realized this project was a priority, I had no idea where to start...even before I realized it was a priority, I put off making it a priority for that very reason.
 I want to provide not only what I find about _myself_ by using this framework, but the framework itself.
 It would be exciting for me to have peers who say, "I took a systematic approach at documenting myself too!"
 If this document can help one other person, that is a huge win for me.

 ## Framework

 The framework is actually really simple, and as I said before, is heavily borrowed from _Managing Oneself_.
-As the book itself is really more of a long-form essay (you can find a free [pdf copy here](http://www.usb.ac.za/Common/Pdfs/usb-career-center/articles/HBR%20Managing%20Oneself.pdf)), this is an abstraction of what he suggests any thought-worker should know about themselves and what process I went through to actually figure these things out.
+As the book itself is really more of a long-form essay (you can find a free [pdf copy here](http://www.usb.ac.za/Common/Pdfs/usb-career-center/articles/HBR%20Managing%20Oneself.pdf)), this is an abstraction of what Drucker suggests any thought-worker should know about themselves and what process I went through to actually figure these things out.

 ### Strengths, Method of Performing & Values